 - The LBVC Program initiatives will be evaluated through Pillar’s Evaluation and Monitoring Plans.
 The primary objective is to assess the impact of the initiatives across the triple aim.
 As some monitoring measures are yet to be developed, measurement across the triple aim will evolve.

 - A Measurement Alignment Framework is being developed to support:

-- a systematic and strategic approach to measurement of the eight initiatives
+- a systematic and strategic approach to measurement of the thirteen initiatives

 - system priorities and informed decision making